beautiful historic row houses in bed stuy brooklyn

 If you love vintage shopping, you’re in luck.
 Not only does Brooklyn have an incredible vintage shopping scene but Bed Stuy has a few of the best spots!
 Harold and Maude Vintage (592 Lafayette Ave) carries everything from ‘cradle to grave’ as they say it with a range of carefully curated one-of-a-kind items for babies to adults with a focus on US and Japanese-sourced items.

 If you’re not following Gizmo_Vintage_Honey on IG already, stop what you’re doing and give her a follow.
-You’ll find daily drops of the latest and greatest finds on her frequent IG live streams or you could just head over to her shop Lulu Vintage Clothing (438 Marcus Garvey Blvd) to see all the pieces in person and also have a chance to meet Poopie Butt the dog in person who will even help you check out.
-You’ll fall in love, she is EVERYTHING and stopping and shopping here is absolutely one of my personal favorite things to do in Bed Stuy.
+You’ll find daily drops of the latest and greatest finds on her frequent IG live streams.
+Sadly, she’s closed her storefront but she is very active on Instagram.
+You’ll fall in love, she is EVERYTHING.

 Walk The Blocks of These Legendary Hip Hop Artists